-Since the first cellular radio applications were filed at the FCC 30 years ago, Whitey Bluestein has been involved in more than 100 deals involving mobile applications and wireless services.
+Since the first cellular applications were filed at the FCC more than 30 years ago, Whitey Bluestein has been involved in more than 100 deals involving mobile applications and wireless services.
 As an advisor and principal, he has developed business plans, taken companies to market, negotiated company-making deals, and participated in IPOs, mergers, acquisitions and deals of all descriptions with brand name companies in the mobile space.
 Bluestein’s mobile experience and impact on the industry includes:

 - As member of MCI’s Corporate Development group, Bluestein worked on the first round of cellular filings for the top 30 US markets.
 He then managed preparation and prosecution of cellular filings for 72 of the top 90 markets.